by Akeezia Carreon

 Reestablished the #SabihinSaSanggu Student Form as a centralized channel for student concerns and feedback.

-Conducted ConstiConversation to gather community insights for the revisions of the 2019 Undergraduate Constitution.
+Held ConstiConversation to gather community insights for the revisions of the 2019 Undergraduate Constitution.

 Coordinated stakeholder meetings with the Gonzaga cafeteria concessionaires and the University Business Affairs Office (UBAO) regarding student concerns on dining hall.